 Step 1: Compare exchanges.

 Exchanges vary in what coins they list and wallets they support.
-For example, eToro USA LLC Cryptocurrency Trading lists over 25 cryptocurrencies and FTX.US Cryptocurrency Exchange lists 37.
+For example, SoFi Invest Crypto lists over 30 cryptocurrencies and eToro USA LLC Cryptocurrency Trading lists 50.
 Exchanges can also vary in deposit methods and fees.
 Confirm the platform supports any specific coins you're interested in before signing up.

 Our top pick: Gemini Cryptocurrency Exchange